deckerweb/snippets-quicknav/README.md

 5. Support for Code Snippets own "Safe Mode" (constant & filter function) – extra notice in Admin Bar
 6. Support for WordPress own "Script Debug" constant - extra notice in Admin Bar
 7. Plugin supports Multisite behavior (and settings) of Code Snippets plugin itself and adapts the Toolbar links by context, if needed
-8. Third-party plugin support/integration (currently: _Multisite Toolbar Additions_ by myself 😉 / _Variable Inspector_ by Bowo / _Debug Log Manager_ by Bowo)
+8. Third-party plugin support/integration (currently: _Multisite Toolbar Additions_ by myself 😉 / _DevKitPro_ by DPlugins / _System Dashboard_ by Bowo / _Variable Inspector_ by Bowo / _Debug Log Manager_ by Bowo)
 9. Plugin installation mode:
 	- a) As regular plugin (also supports Multisite network-wide activation)
 	- b) As code snippet - directly in _Code Snippets_ itself! 👏
-10. Custom tweaks via constants: enable or disable various additional features or tweaks – just as simple code snippets, see below --- this keeps the plugin/snippet simple and lightweight
+10. Custom tweaks via constants: enable or disable various additional features or tweaks – just as simple code snippets, see below --- this keeps the plugin/snippet simple and lightweight (you can check the config in your WP install via: _Tools > Site Health > Info_ – there look for the row: _Snippets QuickNav (Plugin)_)
 11. Show the Admin Bar also in Block Editor full screen mode.

 ---